-There are plenty of excellent schools out there and MyTEFL has one of the best TEFL courses.
+There are plenty of excellent schools out there and MyTEFL has a reputation as one of the best TEFL courses.
 I chatted with Tyler, their head of operations, to find out more about the school, their accredited TEFL certification, and why anyone should study there.
-Here's what he had to say.
+Here’s what he had to say.

 Women on the Road: Why does MyTEFL have a good reputation?